nventive/MallardMessageHandlers/README.md

 The `SimpleCacheHandler` is a `DelegatingHandler` that executes custom caching instructions.

 When you use Refit for your endpoints declaration, you can neatly specify caching instructions with attributes.
+Just install the the `MallardMessageHandler.Refit` package to get those Refit-compatible attributes.

 - You can specify time-to-live at different levels.
   - On a per-call level (using attributes)